9/11 TRIBUTE EXHIBIT TO FEATURE

 THE LARGEST WORLD TRADE CENTER ARTIFACT IN TEXAS

-Comprised of three steel columns, three stories high, bolted together, the beam weighs approximately 6,500 pounds and measures 36 feet high by 6 feet wide by 3 feet thick.
+Comprised of three steel columns, three stories high, bolted together, the artifact weighs approximately 8,000 pounds and measures 36 feet high by 6 feet wide by 3 feet thick.
 It is one of the few recovered pieces the National Institute of Standards and Technology (NIST) has been able to trace to its exact location within the tower.
 Officially known as WTC 1, Column 133, floors 100-103 NIST Steel # N-101, Impact Steel by the Port Authority of New York and New Jersey, it is now simply referred to as N-101.

-“The Museum is deeply honored that we will be able to provide the community with a tribute site that pays homage to 9/11, the people who perished in the attacks, and the brave men and women who served as first responders on that tragic day,” said Museum President Van A. Romans.
+“The Museum is deeply honored that we will be able to provide the community with a tribute site that pays homage to 9/11, the people who perished in the attacks and the brave men and women who served as first responders on that tragic day,” said Museum President Van A. Romans.
 “As a history museum, ours is an appropriate venue for such an important American artifact, and we are delighted to make it possible for our guests to have access to it.”

 ABOUT THE WORLD TRADE CENTER ARTIFACT